10 Vital Fire Prevention Rules for Your Office

 Keep fire exits clear of all rubbish or flammable materials like packaging.
 Don’t let emergency routes be used for storage purposes.

 Make sure that your kitchen equipment is kept clean and in order.
 Shared kitchen spaces in offices can often form a fire risk, as there is not set person in charge of tidying them.
 Fat can build up, and food remains, which can cause a fire.
 Equipment may be left switched on, as staff are unsure of who will be the last to use it each day.
-Many companies employ cleaners, but if not then make sure that the office adheres to a cleaning rota and everyone is clear on who is responsible for checking kitchen equipment is switched off each day.

 Report faulty equipment.
 Any malfunctions appliances should be turned off, reported and taken out of circulation immediately, without waiting to hear for a response.